Josevpc/SQL-Retail-Sales-Analysis/README.md

 # Retail Sales Analysis SQL Project

-This is the first project of many more i wanna do to improve my habilities and to build an portifolio in data analysis and data science.
+This is the first of many projects I want to do to improve my skills and build a portfolio in data analysis and data science.

-At first i was think about how to do those projects because i'm not so creative at this moment.
-So on youtube i've founded the youtube channel of [Najirh](https://github.com/najirh), [Zero Analyst](https://www.youtube.com/@zero_analyst), with a tone of classes and projects ideas with the execution of the hole projects.
-So i let here my thanks for [Najirh](https://github.com/najirh) and his rich content.
+At first, I wasn’t sure how to approach these projects because I’m not feeling very creative at the moment.
+While browsing YouTube, I came across the [Zero Analyst](https://www.youtube.com/@zero_analyst) channel by [Najirh](https://github.com/najirh), which features a lot of class-style content and project ideas, along with full project walkthroughs.
+So I’d like to take a moment to thank Najirh for the valuable content he shares.

-So the original project has an free retail sales database and 10 business questions to be solved to guide the data analysis, all of this been solved in video.
-To challenge myself i've include more 10 business questions and improved those questions in Chat GPT to get an more bigger perspect than mine, since i'm starting.
+The original project uses a free retail sales database and includes 10 business questions that guide the data analysis, all of which are solved in the video.
+To challenge myself, I added 10 more business questions and refined the original ones using ChatGPT to gain a broader perspective, since I’m just starting out.

 ## Overview